puppetlabs/puppet-docs/source/pe/2.8/overview_whats_new.markdown

 subtitle: "New Features in PE 2.8"
 canonical: "/pe/latest/overview_whats_new.html"
 ---

+### Version 2.8.5

+PE 2.8.5 is a maintenance release that patches a security vulnerability and fixes several minor bugs.
+For details, check the [release notes](appendix.html#release-notes).

 ### Version 2.8.4
 PE 2.8.4 is a maintenance release that patches several security vulnerabilities.
 For details, check the [release notes](appendix.html#release-notes)